-If you or someone you know is experiencing symptoms of heatstroke, visit SignatureCare Emergency Center immediately for fast treatment.
-Our two locations are open 24/7, 365 days a year to treat all medical emergencies.
+If you or someone you know is experiencing symptoms of heatstroke, visit SignatureCare Emergency Center emergency rooms immediately for fast treatment.
+Our emergency rooms are open 24/7, 365 days a year to treat all medical emergencies.
 You will be treated by a team of board-certified physicians in a state-of-the-art medical facility.
 Make an appointment today!

 Causes of Heatstroke

 When you consume alcohol, your body has a difficult time regulating its temperature.
 This can make you more susceptible to heatstroke if you are drinking alcohol outside on a hot day.

 As your body loses fluids through sweating, you must replenish them by drinking plenty of fluids.
 If you do not stay hydrated, your body may not be able to cool itself off when you get hot.

-- Vomiting and nausea
+- Nausea and vomiting